 Teaching active listening skills

 Active listening is an important part of effective communication.
 It involves paying attention to what the other person is saying, understanding their perspective, and responding appropriately.
-Teaching your children active listening skills can help them become better communicators.
+Teaching young children active listening skills can help them go a long way to becoming better communicators and build on their social skills as well.

 You can teach active listening skills by encouraging your child to maintain eye contact, ask questions, and summarize what the other person has said.
 These skills will help your child understand the other person’s perspective and respond appropriately.